 The key to lasting weight loss, especially for women over 40 is hormone balance.
 If your hormones are out of whack, you will find it almost impossible to lose weight and keep it off.
 Nourish and look after your hormones and they will repay you with a body that will look and feel great.

-What have hormones got to do with it?
+What have hormones got to do with weight?

 Hormones are not just about puberty, pregnancy, PMS and menopause.
 They actually regulate so much of how we look, feel, think and perform every day.